 Your risk of an enlarged prostate increases as you get older.
 While it only affects about 50% of men in their 50s, the condition is diagnosed in 80% of men in their 80s.
-If you have problems urinating, call Vascular and Interventional Associates in Crestview Hills, Kentucky.
+If you have problems urinating, call the Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH.
 Their team of board-certified physicians offers advanced treatment options to alleviate your symptoms.
 To schedule an appointment, call the office or use the online booking feature.

 An enlarged prostate, also called benign prostatic hyperplasia (BPH), occurs as your prostate gland continues to grow throughout adulthood.
 Though an enlarged prostate is a common problem in older men, the exact cause is unknown.
 Many medical professionals believe that age-related hormonal changes cause ongoing prostate growth.